How Water Carryover Works: State-by-State Rules for the Murray-Darling Basin

 Is carried-over water the same as new allocation?

 In Victoria, carried water is spillable while new allocation is not.
 This matters if a spill event occurs.
-In NSW under continuous accounting, there is no distinction.
+In NSW there is no spillable mechanism — carried water simply counts toward your carryover and account limits.

 Can I trade carried-over water?